-The course on chairing meetings by trainer Seamus Gillen will enhance participant’s’ knowledge, promote effective chairing skills, and develop their capability to create a performing team of directors who are aligned in helping the organisation achieve its purpose, and deliver its strategy.
+The face to face course on Chairing Meetings Training from our Accountability & Governance series by trainer Seamus Gillen, will enhance participant's knowledge, promote effective chairing skills, and develop their capability to create a performing team of directors who are aligned in helping the organisation achieve its purpose, and deliver its strategy.

 Participants will develop both a theoretical, and practical, understanding of what is required to become a Chair performing at a high level, how they can approach the task with a stronger sense of purpose, and how they can gain confidence that they are adding value to delivering the strategic direction of the organisation.

 £595 + VAT

 Seamus Gillen started his career in local government, before moving to Whitehall.
 His successful Whitehall career culminated in him becoming the Private Secretary to John Prescott MP, Deputy Prime Minister.Read Bio

 Seamus started his career in local government, before moving to Whitehall as a civil servant, becoming Private Secretary to John Gummer MP, Secretary of State for the Environment, and then Private Secretary to John Prescott MP, Deputy Prime Minister.

 He moved into industry, as the Group Company Secretary and Director of Regulation at Anglian Water (later AWG) plc, and then as Head of Public Policy and Regulation at O2 plc (now part of the Telefonica Group).